User story: User journey map

 A user journey map intends to show the big picture but for a single user category.
-Its narrative line focuses on the chronology of phases and actions that a single user has to perform in order to achieve his or her objectives.
+Its narrative line focuses on the chronology of phases and actions that a single user has to perform in order to achieve their objectives.

 This allows to map the user experience beyond a set of user stories.
 Based on user feedback, the positive and negative emotions can be identified across the journey.
 Points of friction or unfulfilled needs can be identified on the map.
 This technique is used to improve the design of a product, allowing to engage users in participatory approaches.

 Comparing with use cases

 A use case has been described as "a generalized description of a set of interactions between the system and one or more actors, where an actor is either a user or another system."
 While user stories and use cases have some similarities, there are several differences between them.

 Kent Beck, Alistair Cockburn, Martin Fowler and others discussed this topic further on the c2.com wiki (the home of extreme programming).